jegagner/SparkLearning/AdditionalResources.md

 # Additional Resources

-If you find yourself ewanting more resources, try these documents and trainings.
+If you find yourself wanting more, try these documents and trainings.

 # Spark, Python, and Scala